jackyhuynh/MyDevKB/documents/ux-design-document/human-computer-interaction-(hci).md

 - Understands how human brain work
 - UX Framework
 - Consistency (Footer, Header, Do not call something diffrent in different pages)

+#
+- Visibility of system status
+- Match the system in the real world: speak the user languages, natural mapping
+- Making it clear that "emergency exit", cancel button
+- Consistency and Standard

 Reference:
 Mr. Jay John (Purdue University Assitant Professor)(1)